 Undergraduate Creative Writing

-Core creative writing faculty: In poetry: Robin Becker and Julia Kasdorf; in prose, William J. Cobb, Charlotte Holmes, Toni Jensen, Elizabeth Kadetsky, and Toby Thompson.
+Core creative writing faculty: In poetry: Robin Becker and Julia Kasdorf; in prose, William J. Cobb, Charlotte Holmes, Elizabeth Kadetsky, and Toby Thompson.

-Read about our Creative Writing Emphasis, a 15-credit, genre-specific focus for English majors.
+Read about our Creative Writing Concentration, a 12-credit, genre-specific focus for English majors.